 When a new student books me for a lesson, in the first 5-10 minutes I try to find out about them: why they want to learn tennis, what they know about it, and if they have ever tried tennis before.

-For example someone might want to learn so that they can play with their family.
+For example, someone might want to learn so that they can play with their family.
 Or they consider tennis a good way to stay in shape.
 Or they are just being brought in by their parents.
 Whatever the reason, it is good to ask them – you’ll find some interesting answers for why people pick up a tennis racquet.

-To keep this article short, I’d suggest that in the first lesson you should introduce to your students the following:
+To keep this article short, I’d suggest that in the first lesson you should introduce your students to the following:

 These are the main points that a student should learn in the first lesson.
-Make sure to keep it fun and try as much as possible to connect with the student by listening to him/her and allowing them to ask you questions during the lesson.
+Make sure to keep it fun and try as much as possible to connect with the student by listening to them and allowing them to ask you questions during the lesson.

-Have fun on the court and write to me if you have any… questions!
+Have fun on the court and write to me if you have any questions!